Origin and confirmation of Union status

 Approved exporter authorisation

 A business established in the customs territory of the Union can apply for the status of approved exporter as referred to in the preferential rules of origin.
-If a business has the approved exporter authorisation, it can independently make out standardised invoice declarations or declarations of origin regardless of the value of the originating products.
+If a business has the approved exporter authorisation, it can independently make out standardised invoice declarations or declarations of origin regardless of the value of the originating products contained in the consignment.
 A holder of the approved exporter authorisation also has the right to confirm A.TR. movement certificates with its special stamp.

 Authorisation for accounting segregation of materials

 Originating and non-originating materials that are fungible and of the same kind and commercial quality, with the same technical and physical characteristics, can be used in the working or processing of export goods.
 The materials are segregated in the accounts into preferential export goods and other export goods, for which no proof of origin or supplier’s declaration may be issued.